Report for 2020

-Our volunteer time this year is from Monday 15th of June until Friday 11th of July.
+Our volunteer time this year is from Monday 28th of June until Friday 26th of July.
 There is no use to apply for time outside these limits and I prefer volunteers that can stay all this time.
-Of course you can join us at our home on Sunday 14th of June and stay into the last weekend together, 12-13th of July.
-If this time fits you please write me, still some beds available and lot of fun with books and trips around.
-(Bjarni, 6th of March 2019)
+This is small change from orginial plan of mid-june to mid-july - all due to Covid.

 For last ten years running, I have dedicated one month of the year to a volunteer program at my house in small-town Iceland.
 With a multi-national band of volunteers we have completed a range of tasks, that have cultural and personal value, and had some fun in the meantime: A weekend road trip is part of the program!

 The work: I collect Icelandic books -- probably owning one the countries largest private collection -- and would like help with archiving them into a digital data base.
 The main requirement is having an open mind to learning the Icelandic alphabet -- which is like the English alphabet but with a few extra letters.